 Pre-Conception: Cystic Fibrosis

-Even when there is no family history of the disorder, the American College of Gynecologists recommends that all couples planning a pregnancy or having their first visit for prenatal care be offered a carrier screening test for cystic fibrosis (CF).
+Even when there is no family history of the disorder, the American College of Obstetricians and Gynecologists (ACOG) recommends that all couples planning a pregnancy or having their first visit for prenatal care be offered a carrier screening test for cystic fibrosis (CF).
 CF testing is now also recommended for all newborns, and all states include a CF test in their newborn screening panel [See Newborn Screening for more information].
 Laboratories use CF gene mutation testing to check for 23 or more common CF gene mutations.
 Those who have an identified CF gene mutation in their family should be tested specifically for that mutation.